AP US Government Unit 3 Practice Test: Civil Liberties & Civil Rights

 Question 6

-Based on the table above, which of these states made the most progress in decreasing the voting gap between blacks and whites from 1965 until 2004?
+Based on the table above, which of the listed states made the most progress in decreasing the voting gap between blacks and whites from 1965 until 2004?

 A